Enthralling Coastal Vietnam Bike Tour

 Itinerary Image

-You can also take this as a rest day and enjoy the enchanting Hoi An town at leisure.
+Today you can plan your own day, and enjoy the enchanting Hoi An town at leisure.
 A paradise for shoppers, a walk through the town gives a feel of an open-air museum.
-Hoi An-My son.PNG

 Itinerary Image